nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 [_Back to Top_](#table-of-contents)

-After trying out the tutorial, we strongly recommend you to explore our [Features](#features) where you can discover the full range of tools and functionalities our app offers so that you can enhance your productivity and make the most out of BridalBuddy!
+After trying out the tutorial, we strongly recommend you to explore our [features](#features) where you can discover the full range of tools and functionalities our app offers so that you can enhance your productivity and make the most out of BridalBuddy!

 [_Back to Top_](#table-of-contents)